EdgeOL: Efficient in-situ Online Learning on Edge Devices: Evaluation

 \subsubsection{NLP Tasks}

-We further evaluate the {\tt ETuner} framework on NLP tasks to showcase its generalizability.
-As shown in Table \ref{table_NLP}, when compared to the immediate model fine-tuning approach, {\tt ETuner} offers a reduction of 67\% in execution time and 61\% in energy consumption, while increasing the accuracy by 1.52\%.
-These results demonstrate the generalizability and superiority of {\tt ETuner}.
+We further evaluate the {\tt EdgeOL} framework on NLP tasks to showcase its generalizability.
+As shown in Table \ref{table_NLP}, when compared to the immediate online learning approach, {\tt EdgeOL} offers a reduction of 67\% in execution time and 54\% in energy consumption, while increasing the accuracy by 1.52\%.
+These results demonstrate the generalizability and superiority of {\tt EdgeOL}.